 Heart disease is a killer, but you can do plenty to reduce your risk and prolong your life.
-Research shows that making lifestyle changes can decrease your risk of heart disease.
+Research shows that making lifestyle changes can lower your risk for heart disease.

 Adopting heart-healthy habits over the next 12 weeks will start you on the road to better health and a longer life.

 Week 1: Commit to getting fit.
-The American Heart Association (AHA) reports that a large number of deaths each year result from a lack of regular physical activity.
-Try to start exercising three times a week.
+The American Heart Association (AHA) reports that a large number of deaths each year result from net getting regular physical activity.
+Try to start exercising 3 times a week.
 Be sure to check with your healthcare provider first if you haven't been exercising regularly.
 Build to 150 minutes weekly of moderate aerobic activity (30 to 40 minutes a day, 4 to 5 days a week).
 The more you can exercise, the greater the benefit to your health.

 Week 2: Stop smoking.
 You can have the most positive impact on your heart health by quitting smoking.
-It's also one of the hardest changes to make, so sign up for a highly regarded smoking-cessation program.
-If you don't smoke, make an effort to avoid secondhand smoke; constant exposure can increase your risk for heart disease.
+It's also one of the hardest changes to make, so sign up for a smoking cessation program.
+If you don't smoke, make an effort to avoid secondhand smoke.
+Being around smoke can increase your risk for heart disease.

-Week 3: Reduce your fat intake.
-Fat is the most concentrated form of energy and calories, so reducing your intake of it helps you lose weight and reduces your risk for heart disease and some forms of cancer.
+Week 3: Eat less fat.
+Fat is the most concentrated form of energy and calories.
+Cutting back on fat helps you lose weight and reduces your risk for heart disease and some forms of cancer.

-Week 6: Reduce your salt intake.
-The average American age 2 or older consumes twice the recommended amount of sodium per day.
+Week 6: Eat less salt.
+The average American age 2 or older has twice the recommended amount of sodium per day.
 Most sodium comes from salt added during food processing.
-Salt added at the table and in cooking is only a small proportion of the total sodium that Americans consume.
+Salt added at the table and in cooking is only a small portion of the total sodium that Americans consume.
 The AHA recommends that all Americans limit their sodium intake to 2,400 mg per day.
-Removing the saltshaker from your table and eating fewer processed foods can help.
+Leave the saltshaker off the table and eat fewer processed foods.